The Brink of War: Development

-Writer and director Michael Russell Gunn spent several years conducting research for the film.
-He interviewed former Secretary of State George Shultz before his 2021 death, and was given transcripts from the 1986 summit.
+Writer-director Michael Russell Gunn spent several years conducting research for the film.
+He interviewed former Secretary of State George Shultz before his 2021 death, and was also given transcripts from the 1986 summit.

 Casting

-Jeff Daniels, Jared Harris, and J. K. Simmons joined the cast on 5 August 2024.
-Hope Davis, Branka Katić, and Aya Cash joined the cast on 15 October 2024.
-Guy Burnet, John Ross Bowie, Adrian Rawlins, and Jóhannes Haukur Jóhannesson were announced as cast members on 29 October 2024.
+Jeff Daniels, Jared Harris, and J. K. Simmons joined the cast on August 5, 2024.
+Hope Davis, Branka Katić, and Aya Cash joined the cast on October 15, 2024.
+Guy Burnet, John Ross Bowie, Adrian Rawlins, and Jóhannes Haukur Jóhannesson were announced as cast members on October 29, 2024.
 In addition to ten main actors, the film employed over 100 supporting actors.

 Filming

+The majority of the film was shot at Höfði, the actual site of the Reykjavík Summit.